 Today, Bloomsday is celebrated all over the world through dramatizations, the singing of songs, urban pilgrimages, and the consumption of kidneys, gorgonzola, burgundy, and cider at their designated hours.

-Our Bloomsday at the EUF will be a little different, but just as Joycean!
-It will feature a culinary odyssey through Ulysses, with 16 chefs showcasing their tasty interpretations of quotations from the novel.
-We will also have dramatic scenes from Joyce's work, live music, and a BBQ.
+Our Bloomsday at the EUF is a little different, but just as Joycean!
+It features a culinary odyssey through Ulysses, with chefs showcasing their tasty interpretations of quotations from the novel.
+We also have dramatic scenes from Joyce's work, live music, and a BBQ.

 This year's Bloomsday has passed, but stay tuned for the next one on June 16th, 2024!!